rizwancode1/Spotify-Clone/README.md

 #Spotify Clone

 A music streaming app inspired by Spotify, built with Tailwind CSS for a stylish frontend and Django for a robust backend.
 Features include social login via All Auth, song playback, favorites, and the ability to create custom playlists.
-Dive into your music journey today!

 Tech Stack
 Frontend: Tailwind CSS